du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 ![Requests sequence diagram](/images/jwt1.png "Requests/Response flow for each type of authentication")

-Now let's see which are the token based authentication main advantages:
+Now let's see witch are the token based authentication main advantages:

 1. **Token based authentication is stateless** A stateless web architecture is dependent only on the input parameters that are supplied.
-To achieve a stateless app, the underlying authentication mechanism has to be stateless.
+To achieve a stateless service, the underlying authentication mechanism has to be stateless.
 This property makes the scalability more cheap and simple.
 Here is a quick picture of how to scale a stateless service.

    ![Scaling stateless](/images/jwt2.png "Scaling stateless architecture")